WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ### `render_block`

-Filters the font-end content of any block.
+Filters the front-end content of any block.
 This filter has no impact on the behavior of blocks in the Editor.

 The callback function for this filter receives three parameters: